-With schools being shut to the majority of students, the government came under fire last year for their opposition to the Labour motion to continue the free school meals program during the summer holidays with every single one of Worcestershire’s 7 Conservative MP’s voting against the continuation of the scheme.
-The campaign against this decision was led on many fronts but a large amount of credit goes towards footballer Marcus Rashford who’s tireless campaigning against child food poverty resulted in another U-turn by Boris Johnson.
+With schools being shut to the majority of students, the government came under fire last year for their opposition to the Labour motion to continue the free school meals program during the summer holidays, with every single one of Worcestershire’s 7 Conservative MP’s voting against the continuation of the scheme.
+The campaign against this decision was led on many fronts but a large amount of credit goes towards footballer Marcus Rashford, whose tireless campaigning against child food poverty resulted in another U-turn by Boris Johnson.

 In September the schools reopened, spreading the virus further and being a contributing factor to another national lockdown, with pressure from the teaching unions forcing the government to close the schools.
-As a result children eligible for free school meals are still entitled to receive this support however the government have altered the scheme so provision no longer comes in the form of a voucher but through parcels provided by the Chartwell group, who charge the government £30 per child, per week.
+As a result, children eligible for free school meals are still entitled to receive this support; however the government have altered the scheme so that provision no longer comes in the form of a voucher but through parcels provided by the Chartwell group, who charge the government £30 per child, per week.